dkirichev/interviewSimulator/FRONTEND_STRUCTURE.md

 # Interview Simulator - Frontend Structure

 ## Overview
-This project follows the **PSCR** (Pragma Source Core) template structure pattern, separating layout, fragments, and page content for better maintainability and scalability.
+This project follows a template structure pattern, separating layout, fragments, and page content for better maintainability and scalability.

 ## Technology Stack
 - **Backend**: Spring Boot 4.0.0 with Thymeleaf